-(a) Where the Employer intends to fill a vacancy in an existing or new classification, the Employer shall post the vacancy to be filled for a period of seven calendar days and the posting shall include the classification, wage rate, qualifications and a brief outline of the position, the department concerned, the shift to be worked and normal number of shifts per pay period and the closing date for applications.
+- (a) Where the Employer intends to fill a vacancy in an existing or new classification, the Employer shall post the vacancy to be filled for a period of seven calendar days and the posting shall include the classification, wage rate, qualifications and a brief outline of the position, the department concerned, the shift to be worked and normal number of shifts per pay period and the closing date for applications.
 The Employer may advertise externally at the same time.
-A change in the starting or quitting times, shift schedules, or scheduled days off shall not constitute a vacancy.

-(b) All applications for posted vacancies shall be submitted in writing to the Employer by the closing date.

-(c) In the event that more than one employee applies for the posted vacancy, the Employer will consider experience, ability and qualifications and where these factors are equal the applicant with the greatest seniority shall fill the vacancy.
+A change in the starting or quitting times, shift schedules, or scheduled days off shall constitute a vacancy. - (b) All applications for posted vacancies shall be submitted in writing to the Employer by the closing date. - (c) In the event that more than one employee applies for the posted vacancy, the Employer will consider with equal weight given to experience, ability, seniority and qualifications and where these factors are equal the applicant with the greatest seniority shall fill the vacancy.
+The Employer will use the internal posting Assessment form in Appendix 4 for all internal postings.